Linux® Kernel - 5.4

 - sama5_defconfig: for SAMA5 series chips

-Now we Configure and Build kernel for board:
+Now we configure and build a kernel for the board:

 HOSTCC scripts/basic/fixdep